 Figure 1-2: Tropical oceanic basins covered by the NCEP operational HWRF model for providing realtime TC forecasts.
 Solid boxes represent atmosphere-ocean coupled HWRF forecast domains for National Hurricane Center and Central Pacific Hurricane Center areas of responsibility.
-Dashed boxes are uncoupled HWRF forecast domains for Joint Typhoon Warning Center areas of responsibility.
+Dashed boxes are HWRF forecast domains for Joint Typhoon Warning Center areas of responsibility.

-Upgrades to the HWRF system are performed on an annual cycle that is dependent upon the hurricane season and upon upgrades to the GDAS and the GFS, which provide initial and boundary conditions for HWRF.
-Every year, prior to the start of the Eastern North Pacific basin (EP) and Atlantic basin (AL) hurricane seasons (15 May and 1 June, respectively), HWRF upgrades are approved by National Hurricane Center (NHC) and implemented by NCO so that NHC forecasters have improved hurricane guidance at the start of each new hurricane season.
-These upgrades are chosen based on extensive testing and evaluation (T&E) of retrospective forecasts for at least two recent past hurricane seasons.
+Upgrades to the HWRF system are performed on an annual basis depending on the retrospective testings and upgrades to GDAS and the GFS, which provide initial and boundary conditions for HWRF.
+Every year, prior to the start of the Eastern North Pacific basin (EP) and Atlantic basin (AL) hurricane seasons (15 May and 1 June, respectively), HWRF upgrades are approved by the NHC and implemented by NCO so that NHC forecasters have improved hurricane guidance at the start of each new hurricane season.
+These upgrades are chosen based on extensive testing and evaluation (T&E) of retrospective forecasts for at least three recent past hurricane seasons.

-There are basically two phases of development.
-The first is developmental testing, which occurs prior to and during the hurricane season (roughly 1 April to 30 October) when potential upgrades to the system are tested individually in a systematic and coordinated manner.
+HWRF development typically occurs in two phases.
+The first phase focuses on developmental testing, which occurs prior to and during the hurricane season (roughly 1 April to 30 October) when potential upgrades to the system are tested individually in a systematic and coordinated manner.
 The pre-implementation testing starts in November and is designed to evaluate the most promising developments assessed in the development phase to define the HWRF configuration for the upcoming hurricane season.
-The results of the pre-implementation testing must be completed and the final HWRF configuration locked down by 15 March for each annual upgrade.
+The results of the pre-implementation testing must be completed and the final HWRF configuration frozen by 15 March for each annual upgrade.
 Once frozen, the system is handed off to NCO for implementation by approximately 1 June.
 The cycle is then repeated for the next set of proposed upgrades to the HWRF system.
 During the hurricane season (1 June to 30 November) no changes are made to the operational HWRF so that forecasters are provided with consistent and documented numerical guidance performance characteristics.

-The public release of HWRF includes many research capabilities e.g. Idealized simulations, running with alternate physics options, running HWRF with alternate configurations etc. These are described in detail in the HWRF Users' Guide.
+The public release of HWRF includes many research capabilities (e.g., idealized simulations running with alternate physics options, running HWRF with alternate configurations, etc.).
+The v4.0 also includes capability to run with GFS Finite Volume

+Cubed (FV3) output.
+These capabilities are described in detail in the HWRF Users' Guide (Biswas et al. 2018).

-1.1 2016 HWRF Upgrades
+1.1 2018 HWRF Upgrades

-Many updates to the HWRF modeling system were implemented in preparation for the 2016 hurricane season following the annual upgrade plans designed at EMC and supported by the Hurricane Forecast Improvement Program (HFIP).
-A brief description of model upgrades for the 2016 hurricane season are provided below:
+Many updates to the HWRF modeling system were implemented in preparation for the 2018 hurricane season following the annual upgrade plans designed at EMC and supported by the Hurricane Forecast Improvement Program (HFIP).
+A brief description of model upgrades for the 2018 hurricane season is provided below: